 This is a one-time operation: once the EGM file has been downloaded, you can freely use, enable and disable the automatic Altitude Correction without any Internet connection.

-However, in some cases, you would have the possibility to set up the EGM correction without connecting to NGA/NASA website.
+However, in some cases, you would have the possibility to set up the EGM correction without connecting to a website.
 For example when:

 - You already downloaded the EGM file, and you merely want to use it within the app

-- You installed GPS Logger on a phone that, for any reason, cannot reaches the NGA website
+- You installed GPS Logger on a phone that, for any reason, doesn’t have any Internet Connection (for example a Device without SIM)

 - You want to use the automatic correction with a different data set